 The Commissioner regulates the process by which many of the public appointments in Northern Ireland are made.
 The post was created in 1995 in response to the publication of the Nolan Committee’s first report on Standards in Public Life (Cm 2850).
 Publications on the site include annual reports 2000/2001 onwards, a code of practice, a complaints leaflet and other guidance.

-The CAJ is an organisation campaigning for human rights and civil liberties in Northern Ireland.
+The Committee on the Administration of Justice (CAJ) is an independent non-governmental organisation which campaigns for human rights and civil liberties in Northern Ireland.
 Publications available online include various key documents, annual reports, press releases, and a monthly newsletter Just News.

 Peter Cory, a retired Canadian Supreme Court judge, was appointed in 2002 to investigate allegations of collusion between British and Irish security forces and paramilitaries in six high profile cases, four of which related to the deaths in Northern Ireland of Pat Finucane, Robert Hamill, Rosemary Nelson and Billy Wright.
 All four reports, which were published by the Stationery Office on 1 April 2004, may be downloaded from this Collusion section of the University of Ulster’s CAIN web site.
 Several related inquiry reports and other documents are also available.

 The Council for the Curriculum, Examinations and Assessment (CCEA) is responsible for the regulation of all qualifications in Northern Ireland.
 Documents on the site include annual reports 2004-2005 onwards.